 The views.
 The scenery.
 The landscapes.
-The visual aesthetics.
-Anything you can see captures your heart for a few moments and forces you to stop and appreciate the fact you’re alive.
-Whether it’s the city-scape view from Piazza Michelangelo, the energy outside my apartment, the blue skies, the rustic bridges hovering over the river, the Renaissance architecture, the massive size of the Duomo, the cobblestones and statues, or the exquisite structures of simplicity like fountains or walls, there are complexities of perfection everywhere you look.
+The aesthetics.
+Little things are anything you can feel or see that captures your heart for a few moments and obligates you to stop and appreciate the fact you’re alive.
+Whether it’s the city-scape view from Piazza Michelangelo, the energy outside my apartment, the deepest of blue skies (when it finally stops raining), the Tuscan bridges hovering over the river, the Renaissance architecture, the massive size of the Duomo, the cobblestones, or the hidden details in the walls of the city, there seems to be perfection everywhere you look.

 And that’s just in Florence.

-There’s beautiful Cinque Terre that makes me reminisce of the California coastline, the Tuscan valleys, and the unseen locations I have yet to travel to, such as Venice, Rome and the Amalfi Coast.
+There’s also beautiful Cinque Terre that makes me reminisce of the California coastline, the Tuscan valleys, and the unseen locations I have yet to see, like Venice, Rome or the Amalfi Coast.

 Yes, there are stark cultural differences between the United States and Italy.
 Yes, there are tourists everywhere, making it difficult to see these striking little things.
 No, you can’t walk without stopping or bumping into someone every few seconds.
 No, you can’t use the bathroom whenever you want because public restrooms are a luxury.
 Yes, your diet sucks because you are limited to your college budget and you cannot seem to find ripe vegetables.
 No, there isn’t customer service.
 Yes, you have a language barrier and it is difficult to find your way around.
 Yes, you might get chased down the street by an angry mobster when you make a wrong turn.
 And yes, you might have your money stolen in a shopping center.